 Pyrethrins and the related — but more potent — chemically-derived pyrethroids are widely-used insecticides in flea and tick prevention products used around homes and on our pets.
 They kill insects by preventing their nervous system from functioning properly.
 However, these products are not species-specific and can cause severe and significant neurologic problems when applied to certain pets — specifically cats.

 Cats lack the liver enzymes necessary to process these compounds safely.
 The result can be fatal in some cases.
 Read more about pyrethrin toxicity in cats.

 Safe and Effective Flea Treatment Products for Cats

-- Advantage® II (spot-on)
+- Advantage® II (topical liquid)

-- Cheristin® (spot-on)
+- Cheristin® (topical liquid)

-- Comfortis™ (oral)
+- Comfortis™ (chewable tablet)

 - Seresto®* (collar, also protects cats from certain tick species)

 Your Veterinarian Will Help You Choose the Best Flea Treatment for Your Cat

 There are several factors your veterinary team will take into account when helping you select the best flea/tick preventative for you and your cat.
 In addition to the basics such as their age, breed, and weight, these include: